cobrien99/software-engineering-project-27/README.md

   * graphing heart rate data in real time

 The *ARLearnovate* folder contains our AR application.
 To emulate a stressful situation we created an augmented reality app that would display a fire on surfaces that the phone camera is pointed at.
+This app can be run on android studios, requires a device that supports ArCore.
+The AR scenario is created using the library Viro which is based off of ArCore

 The *FitBit-api-test* folder contains a program that transmits data collected by the fitbit to a server.